Lamb Meatballs with Coconut Curry is an easy, delicious dinner! Lamb Meatballs have an Indian spice called Ras el Hanout that is bursting with flavor!

 This is very delicious and I am definitely making it again!

 I made these meatballs yesterday and didn’t have enough lamb left to feed the whole family so I used 1 pound of ground pork and 1/2 pound of ground lamb.
 We actually like them better, they were less done!
 I baked the meatballs instead of frying, like I suggested I would above, the sauce really didn’t suffer too much from not having the pan drippings.
 I was also out of couscous so I substituted rice.
 It was just as tasty!
-Other baked meatballs that are great are Orange Cranberry Meatballs!

 A spicy Mediterranean twist for lamb!

 - 1 Tbsp .
 Chopped Fresh Parsley